-Share and promote positive reviews on social channels: Grab consumers’ attention with photos of satisfied customers, and provide a link to add a review.
+Share and promote positive customer reviews on social channels: Grab consumers’ attention with photos of satisfied customers, and provide a link to add a review.
 People are often quick to hop on the bandwagon and add praise on top of a good review.

-Respond quickly to negative reviews: The occasional dissatisfied customer can be turned into a happy one if you act quickly and resolve their issue.
+Respond quickly to negative customer feedback: The occasional dissatisfied customer can be turned into a happy one if you act quickly and resolve their issue.
 Plus, with quick response, you’ll demonstrate to others that you care about the customer experience — and that goes a long way in convincing consumers you’re the best choice.

 Keep Reading: An Introduction to Customer Reviews and Star Ratings